DMW2151/expert-garbanzo/readme.md

 833aab4d39a8   redis_hackathon_redis_1  7.02%     862.7MiB / 3.786GiB   22.26%    58.8GB / 38.9GB
 ```

+Upgrading from AWS standard `gp2` EBS to `gp3` EBS allowed me to get 3000 IOPs and 125MB/s throughput essentially for free and made hosting the PostgreSQL instance in a container viable.
+Without a robust disk, the site still functioned, however tile generation was quite slow and could lag 10+ minutes.
+As I'd like to expand this component to allow for 30m, 1h, 2h, 6h traffic layers, being able to get historical positions from disk quickly was crucial.

-Prior to upgrade, system load was very high due to the write-behind from gears. with the update, even during rush-hour (decoding/encoding messages -> CPU Heavy) and tile regeneration (Both Disk & CPU heavy), `%iowait` stays low and system load stays < 1.
+Prior to upgrade, system load was very high due to the write-behind from gears (writing to disk) and tile generation (from disk).
+With the update, even during rush-hour (decoding/encoding messages -> CPU Heavy) and tile regeneration (Both Disk & CPU heavy), `%iowait` stays low and system load stays < 1.
 Consider the following results from `sar` during a tile regeneration event

 ```bash
                 CPU     %user   %system   %iowait   %idle